ocaml-flambda/flambda-backend/jane/doc/extensions/kinds.md

 # The meaning of kinds

-In additional to `value`, Oxcaml supports layouts like `float64` (unboxed floating point numbers that are passed in general-purpose registers), `bits64` and `bits32` (for types represented by unboxed/untagged integers) and product layouts like `float64 & bits32` (an unboxed pair that is passed in two registers).
+In additional to `value`, Oxcaml supports layouts like `float64` (unboxed floating point numbers that are passed in SIMD registers), `bits64` and `bits32` (for types represented by unboxed/untagged integers) and product layouts like `float64 & bits32` (an unboxed pair that is passed in two registers).
 More detail on layouts and the unboxed types language feature can be